gerbenoostra/poetry-plugin-mono-repo-deps/README.md

 ## Usage:

-As plugins are installed systemwide, **this plugin is by default disabled** to not unintentionally modify existing behavior of Poetry.
+As plugins are installed systemwide, **this plugin is by default disabled** to not unintentionally modify the existing behavior of Poetry.

 Enable the plugin by adding the following (empty) section to your `pyproject.toml`: